 Bladder problems and FLUTD: your cat’s urinary system

 The urinary bladder is part of your cat's urinary system.
-Urine is transported from the kidneys via the ureter into the bladder, where it collects until the cat empties its bladder via the urethra when going to the toilet.
+The urine is transported from the kidneys via the ureter into the bladder, where it collects until the cat empties its bladder via the urethra when going to the toilet.
 If a cat suffers from a bladder infection, known in technical jargon as cystitis , it will have problems urinating.
 The various types of bladder infection and other diseases that arise in the area of the bladder and urethra and all manifest themselves with similar symptoms are summarized under the term FLUTD .
 FLUTD stands for Feline Lower Urinary Tract Disease , which translated means disease of the lower urinary tract of a cat.

 Typical symptoms of cystitis in cats

-A particularly symptomatic symptom of cystitis in cats is a change in urination behavior .
+A particularly symptomatic sign of cystitis in cats is a change in urination behavior .
 The following symptoms may indicate that your cat is suffering from a bladder infection or another form of FLUTD: Changes in urination

 - severe pain, expressed by sounds such as painful meowing